Johneriksson88/ekorren/readme2.md

 - [Code Institute GitPod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template)
 	- the template i started my project with.
 - [Cloudinary](https://cloudinary.com/)
-  - a cloud storage service that i used for static files and images
+  - a cloud storage service that i used for static files and images.
 - [Jinja 3.1 ](https://jinja.palletsprojects.com/en/3.1.x/)
-	- to be able to write Python code mixed with the HTML
+	- to be able to write Python code mixed with the HTML.
 - [GitHub](https://github.com/)
 	- project repository.
 - [Heroku](https://heroku.com/)
 	- for deployment and hosting.
 - [Balsamiq](https://balsamiq.com/wireframes/)
-  - to create the wireframe
+  - to create the wireframe.
 - [Lucidchart](https://www.lucidchart.com/)
-  - to create a flowchart
+  - to create a flowchart.
 - [Autopep8](https://pypi.org/project/autopep8/)
-  - to correctly format all Python code.
+  - to correctly format all Python code to PEP8 standards.
 - [ElephantSQL](https://www.elephantsql.com/)
   - database hosting.